LHarveyDev/the-kitchen-cupboard/README.md

   - ### Edit Recipe Page
   ![Edit recipe page](/documentation/uxeditrecipe_mobile.jpg)
   The edit recipe page is only available to signed in users.
 The edit and delete buttons are only visible on your own recipes preventing access to other users material.
-This is where they can update the contents of the recipe including uploading a new image url if desired.
+This is where the current user can update the contents of their recipe including uploading a new image url if desired.
 The updated information is sent to the database and overwrites the original data except for where there is no change.

   - ### CRUD